0xCaso/dex-listings-scanner-bot/README.md

 # Dex Listings Scanner - Telegram Bot
-A Telegram Bot which will notify you whenever a new pair is added on your favouirte DEXs.
+This is a Telegram bot which will notify you whenever a new pair is added on your favouirte DEXs.

+## Description
 The script is listening for the event "PairCreated" emitted from the factory contract of the DEX.
-Whenever this happens, a log with all the info will be written into a text file and a message to the bot will be sent.
+Whenever this happens, a log with all the info will be written into a text file, and a message to the bot will be sent.

-You can remove the DEX i put and add the ones you want, as long as you can find the URL RPC of the blockchain and the factory address (which creates the new token pairs) of the dex.
+You can remove the DEX I've put and add the ones you want, as long as you can find the URL RPC of the blockchain and the factory address of the DEX.

-## Setting everything up
+## Setup
 1. Export your mnemonic private key from Metamask (preferably of an account you don't use, also it won't spend gas of course), and insert it on line 5 of app.js:
 ```
 const mnemonic = 'YOUR MNEMONIC PHRASE GOES HERE';